gnazaryan/kadomos/CASESTUDY.md

 This structure is fine, until the business meets a new requirments to enhance the api accessability, particularly a typical business requirment could be to consider 1 million active user transactions per minute, in this case the single node structure would fail because of the over load.

-For this reason most commonly Load Balancer is used to distribute the work of the system.
-In some other cases architectures include several layers of load balancers, and the number of layers can be increased to support desired level of Latency and Throughoutput, a sample of such architecture can be seen below.
+For this reason most commonly a Load Balancer is used to distribute the work of the system.
+In some other cases, architectures include several layers of load balancers, and the number of layers can be increased to support desired level of Latency and Throughoutput.
+A sample of such architecture can be seen below.

 2.